-In EPA case before the Supreme Court, the agency’s power to combat climate change hangs in the balance
+In EPA Supreme Court case, the agency’s power to combat climate change hangs in the balance

 Yet even without federal limits on carbon dioxide emissions, it has been a tough decade for the coal industry.
 The economics of burning coal have deteriorated as power from cheap fracked gas and subsidized renewable energy flowed into the grid.
 At least 240 coal plants have retired since 2012, according to the Sierra Club, an advocacy group.

-Westmoreland Coal Co. — which kept homes warm during winters in the 19th century, powered locomotives at the start of the 20th and helped fuel America’s victory in World World II — ranks among the hardest-hit mining firms.
-It started in Westmoreland County, Penn., in 1854, expanding operations across the Appalachian Basin before relocating its headquarters to Colorado in 1995.
+Westmoreland Coal Co. — which kept homes warm during winters in the 19th century, powered locomotives at the start of the 20th and helped fuel America’s victory in World World II — ranks among the hard-hit mining firms.
+It began mining in Westmoreland County, Penn., in 1854, expanding operations across the Appalachian Basin before relocating its headquarters to Colorado in 1995.
 By 2017, it sold 49.7 million tons of coal dug from mines dotting the West, from Alberta, Canada, to Texas.

-But electricity providers that once bought its coal are switching to cleaner sources of fuel that don’t require expensive emissions controls.
-Among them was American Electric Power, which announced in 2018 it would close the 2-gigawatt Conesville Power Plant in Ohio that burned coal from a Westmoreland subsidiary.

-After going more than $1.4 billion into debt in 2018, the firm protected itself from creditors by filing for bankruptcy.
+But some electricity providers that once bought its coal began switching to cleaner sources of fuel that don’t require expensive emissions controls.
+After going more than $1 billion into debt in 2018, the firm protected itself from creditors by filing for bankruptcy.
 Westmoreland Mining Holdings LLC, the company that emerged from those proceedings, is now suing the EPA.

 “Looking back, the bankruptcy was a confluence of taking on too much debt and expanding too quickly in a market that severely underperformed expectations,” said Jeremy Cottrell, the firm’s general counsel.
 “The imposition of excessive and unreasonable regulations is never helpful to any business, and this was also playing out in the background in our industry around this period of time.”